Pignus pongola: Description

 Pignus pongola is a medium-sized spider with distinctive characteristics.
 The spider's body is divided into two main parts: a larger oval cephalothorax and a smaller oval abdomen.
 The male has a carapace, the hard upper part of the cephalothorax, that is typically 3.6 mm long and 3 mm wide.
 The upperside of the carapace is dark brown with a pair of broad white streaks made of light hair on its side.
 The spider's eye field is darker but has reddish-orange scales towards the front, a light triangular patch towards the back and a scattering of brown bristles across its surface.
 There are light patches of reddish-orange scales near the rearmost eyes.
 The underside of the cephalothorax, or sternum, is orange.
 The spider's face, or clypeus, is very low and has a scattering of white hairs.
 There are two thin parallel lines on its cheeks.
 Its mouthparts are distinctive.
 The chelicerae are of similar form to other members of the genus but are unique in shape.
 They are dark brown, with a metallic sheen, and very large, more than related species.
 A long fang is visible.
 There are two teeth to the front and one large tooth to the back, close to the base of the fang.
 The labium and maxillae are brown with yellow tips.

 The male spider's abdomen measures typically 3.4 mm in length and 2.4 mm in width.
-It is marked with an usual irregular pattern on its top surface, consisting of a central light patch that contains two dark dots and a series of closely tessellating lighter chevrons that get gradually smaller as they get closer to the back of the spider.
+It is marked with an irregular pattern on its top surface, consisting of a central light patch that contains two dark dots and a series of closely tessellating lighter chevrons that get gradually smaller as they get closer to the back of the spider.
 The front quadrant also has a characteristic lighter shade to the sides.
 The top is generally brownish-grey and has a few long bristles scattered on its surface.
 The underside is dark marked with a pattern of four lines of white dots.
 The spider has light brown spinnerets.
 Its legs are brown and orange with dense, mainly dark brown hairs, although these are occasionally interrupted by white hairs.
 The pedipalps are small, brownish and covered in long hairs.